Skip to main contentSkip to secondary navigation

 Daily Macro Calculator — Personalized Macros by Diet

 Calculate your daily macronutrient targets based on TDEE, fitness goal, and diet preference.
-Supports Standard, Low-Carb, Keto, High-Protein, and Mediterranean splits.
+Free online calculator with formula guide and step-by-step results.

 ✓ Formula verified: January 2026For informational purposes only